MaleusGhaun/MaleusGhaun.github.io/_pages/about.md

 title: "About"
 ---

-Average person studying to become a penetration tester or red team member.
+Aspiring penetration tester or red team member.

+Currently working on prepping for the OSCP PWK (Penetration Testing With Kali Linux).

-Valid certifications that I hold are: GSEC, GCIH, GPEN.
+Valid certifications that I currently hold are: GSEC, GCIH, GPEN.